Experienced Essex County Drug Trafficking Attorney

 Unlike other states, New Jersey does not have a statute that specifically criminalizes drug “trafficking.”
 Instead, the concept of trafficking is addressed in Section 2C:35-5 of the New Jersey Code of Criminal Justice, which imposes severe penalties for manufacturing, distributing or dispensing “controlled dangerous substances.”
 Controlled dangerous substances include all drugs listed on Schedules I through V, and the penalties for trafficking vary depending upon the specific drug and quantity involved.

 But, in all cases, the penalties for drug trafficking are severe.
 Many trafficking offenses are indictable crimes of the first degree in New Jersey, which carry the potential for hundreds of thousands of dollars in fines and decades behind bars.
 Drug trafficking can also be charged as a federal offense.
 Even for “lesser” drug trafficking crimes that constitute second- and third-degree offenses, the penalties still include a minimum of three to five years in prison and $15,000 to $150,000 in fines for each individual charge.
+Without the help of an Essex County drug trafficking lawyer, your consequences may be dramatic.

 Understanding Drug Trafficking Charges Under New Jersey Law